mati365 8 months ago

 Thanks for the list.
 Several things that might be of interest to me at some point .

-• sandreas a day ago
+• sandreas 8 months ago

 With DB I meant SQL / DBMS based.
 Most DBMS have support for fulltext, while mostly nowhere near the performance or featurette of specialized systems.